[Publication date of latest article cited: May 24, 2021]

-Each of the prevention methods below has limited effect, so we need to use all of them (Spinelli et al.).
-For example, some coronaviruses in aerosols can flow through a mask or float more than 6 feet.
+Each of the prevention methods described below has limited effect, so we need to use all of them (Spinelli et al.).
+For example, some coronaviruses in aerosols can flow through a mask or float more than 6 feet, but could be dispersed by ventilation.
 Some experts are calling this a “Swiss Cheese Respiratory Virus Pandemic Defence.”
 Like slices of Swiss cheese standing up in a row, if some viruses go through a hole in the social distancing slice and a hole in the mask slice, they might get stopped by the ventilation slice (MacKay; Roberts S.).
+When Wuhan households used several prevention methods, they decreased household transmission reproductive numbers 52% (Li F, Li Y-Y et al.)

 To help people understand and prevent airborne transmission risks, experts developed an online spreadsheet in which one can enter information on the characteristics of a place, and the spreadsheet will estimate numbers of people who could get infected (Jimenez).
 Another model estimates safe limits on “cumulative exposure time” indoors, depending on the number people, time, ventilation, room dimensions, breathing rate, respiratory activity, face-mask use, and respiratory aerosols infectiousness (Bazant; Bazant, Bush).

-Public health and medical organizations recommended that the general public wear masks (California; Centers for Disease Control and Prevention “Recommendations…”; Centers for Disease Control and Prevention “Scientific Brief: Community Use of Cloth Masks”; Centers for Disease Control and Prevention “Considerations for Wearing Masks”; Desai, Aronoff “Masks and Coronavirus”; Lerner et al; National Academies of Sciences “Effectiveness…”; San Diego County; World Health Organization “Advice on the Use of Masks”) for several reasons:
+Public health and medical organizations recommended that the general public wear masks (California; Centers for Disease Control and Prevention “Recommendations…”; Centers for Disease Control and Prevention “Scientific Brief: Community Use of Cloth Masks”; Centers for Disease Control and Prevention “Considerations for Wearing Masks”; Centers for Disease Control and Prevention “Types of Masks”; Desai, Aronoff “Masks and Coronavirus”; Lerner et al; National Academies of Sciences “Effectiveness…”; San Diego County; World Health Organization “Advice on the Use of Masks”; WHO “Coronavirus disease (COVID-19): How is it transmitted?”) for several reasons:

 - Masks can probably prevent some COVID-19 transmission for both the wearers and the people around them (Centers for Disease Control and Prevention “Scientific Brief: SARS-CoV-2 and Potential Airborne Transmission”; Centers for Disease Control and Prevention “Scientific Brief: Community Use of Cloth Masks”; Gandhi, Marr; Mandavilli “Confused about Masks?”; National Academies “Airborne Transmission of SARS-CoV-2”; van der Sande et al.).